LIT-Protocol/developer-guides-code/siws-encryption/browser/README.md

-# Sign-in With Solana Session Signatures
+# Encrypting Data with Sign-in With Solana

-The code example demonstrates how to create [Lit Session Signatures](https://developer.litprotocol.com/sdk/authentication/session-sigs/intro) using a [Programmable Key Pair (PKP)](https://developer.litprotocol.com/user-wallets/pkps/overview) that will only sign if a specific Solana public key is authenticated using a signed Sign-in With Solana (SIWS) message as defined by [Phantom's specification](https://github.com/phantom/sign-in-with-solana/tree/main?tab=readme-ov-file).
+This example demonstrates how to use Lit Protocol to encrypt and decrypt data based on authenticated Solana public keys.
+It leverages three key components:

+1. Lit Access Control Conditions
+2. Sign-in With Solana (SIWS) messages (following [Phantom's specification](https://github.com/phantom/sign-in-with-solana/tree/main))
+3. Lit Actions

+By combining these technologies, we create a secure system for data decryption tied to Solana wallet authentication.

-This code example has a [corresponding doc page](https://developer.litprotocol.com/sdk/access-control/solana/siws-session-sigs) that covers the implementation in more detail, this repository acts as a reference implementation for you to use as a guide for generating Session Signatures using SIWS in your project.
+This code example has a [corresponding doc page](https://developer.litprotocol.com/sdk/access-control/solana/siws-encryption) that covers the implementation in more detail, this repository acts as a reference implementation for you to use as a guide for restricting data decryption to specific Solana public keys in your project.

 ## Prerequisites